Al E. Gator shuts down I-49 southbound in La; sunbathes until arrested, police say - NewsBreak

 Al E. Gator shuts down I-49 southbound in La; sunbathes until arrested, police say

 According to the DeSoto Parish Sheriff’s Office, Al E. Gator, 39 caused the closure when he crawled onto southbound I-49 near the Natchitoches line just before 9 a.m.
-Friday.New ‘Doctor Who’ star announced: ‘Sex Education’ actor Ncuti Gatwa
+Friday.Carencro artist with ties to Kentucky Derby gives back to industry

 Deputies who arrived on scene said they tried convincing Gator that this was not the greatest place to sunbathe, but he/she did not cooperate, and stood in place.